KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 # Analysis methodology

-The whole security analysis of the IP camera was conducted from my custom ***Arch Linux*** operating system installon.
+The whole security analysis of the IP camera was conducted from my custom ***Arch Linux*** operating system installation.
 Plan of my analysis is as follows:

 1. Factory reset of the camera.
 2. Initial setup of the camera.